binarymax/llm-primitives/README.md

 });
 ```

-With the class, then use the methods like the examples below.
+With the class, you can then use the methods in the examples below.
 Each will return a properly casted object, or will return `null` and log an exception if there was a problem.

 ### bool